waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Game Mechanics & Traversal

-## A. Core Principles
-- **Game Engine is Truth:** The game engine's behavior is the ultimate source of truth.
-If a tool or hypothesis is contradicted by the engine (e.g., a blocked movement), the tool/hypothesis is wrong and must be corrected immediately.

-## B. Core Rules
+## A. Core Rules
 - **Level Cap:** The level cap with 8 badges is 65.
 - **"No Will to Fight" Message:** Appears when the party menu cursor is on a fainted Pokémon.
+It is a cursor error, not a refusal to battle.
 - **HM Usage:** HMs are used from the party menu.
 Fainted Pokémon can use field moves.
 - **PC Interaction:** To use a PC, stand directly below it, face up, and press 'A'.
-- **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
+- **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points for SURF.
 - **Boulder Pushing:** Activate Strength from the party menu.
 Face the boulder and press the directional button.
 The boulder moves one tile, but the player's position does not change.
 - **Puzzle Resets:** Leaving and re-entering a floor resets all boulders to their original positions.

-## C. Tile Glossary & Movement Rules
+## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile.
 - `grass`: Wild Pokémon encounters.
 - `water`: Requires SURF.
 - `impassable`: Wall.
 - `elevated_ground`: Walkable, different elevation.
-Movement between `elevated_ground` and lower elevations is only possible via `steps` tiles.
-Stepping down directly to `ground` is not possible.
+Movement to a lower elevation is *only* possible via `steps` tiles or by stepping down onto a `cleared_boulder_barrier` tile.
+Direct movement to a lower `ground` tile is not possible.
 - `steps`: Allows movement between elevations.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a boulder switch.